pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 ## A Brief History of Open Access

-We need to look at the economics of each era to understand the motivations for publication.
-I'm looking at this mainly from the perspective of the publication of knowledge in Europe during [the middle ages](#sec:the-middle-ages) and [the early modern period](#sec:the-early-modern-period), two transitionary times that have led us to where we are today.
+As I [briefly discussed earlier][economics], economics is oftentimes the underlying motivator for change.
+To really understand how we've come to where we are regarding access to knowledge, we need to look at the economics of each era to understand the motivations for publication.
+To start with, I'm looking from the perspective of the publication of knowledge in Europe during [the middle ages](#sec:the-middle-ages) and [the early modern period](#sec:the-early-modern-period), two transitionary times that have led us to where we are today.
 My goal is not to provide a comprehensive history of open access or research publication, but only to provide context for understanding our business and design approach as we work to solve the problem of [access to knowledge][mission].

 ### The Middle Ages